ukcivil/insightforge-capstone/README.md

 > “This type of question may not be fully supported by the dataset or summaries.”

 #### Source Data Transparency
-An optional radio button feature was added to allow users view the actual data chunks the AI used to form its response.
-This adds transparency and trust to the insights being generated.
+An optional radio button feature was added to the app to allow users to view the acutal data chunks the AI used to form the response.
+This adds transparency and trust to the insights being generated

 ---